 FSEOG provides grants to students who demonstrate exceptional financial need as determined by the FAFSA.
 Recipients may receive awards for the period required to complete their first bachelor’s degree.
 Students apply for FSEOG funds by completing the FAFSA.
 Awards are contingent on availability of funds.
 Students who may be eligible for this grant are encouraged to complete the FAFSA as early as possible each academic year to ensure full consideration.

 Tri-C’s work-study program provides meaningful work experiences that develop desired skills, attitudes and habits through varied job experiences.
 The work experience is intended to complement the student’s education and enhance future employment.
 Whenever possible, the work experience is related to the student’s educational program and career objectives.

 Student employment not only accommodates student needs, it also provides valuable services necessary to the College’s daily operations.

+Federal Work-Study is awarded to students who demonstrate exceptional financial need as determined by the FAFSA.
 Students can review their work-study eligibility award through my Tri-C space or by contacting the Office of Student Financial Aid and Scholarships.
 Work-study is awarded on a first-come, first- served basis.
 Students can earn up to $7,000 per academic year, depending on eligibility.

 Federal Direct Student Loan Program